pgbackrest/pgbackrest/doc/BLOG.md

 # pgBackRest File Bundling and Block Incremental Backup

+[pgBackRest](https://github.com/pgbackrest/) recently released v2.46 with support for block incremental backup, which saves space in the repository by storing only changed parts of files.
+File bundling, released in v2.39, combines smaller files together for speed and cost savings, especially on object stores.

-Efficiently storing backups is a major priority for the pgBackRest project but we also strive to balance this goal with restore performance.
-Two recent features help with both efficiency and performance: file bundling and block incremental backup.
+Efficiently storing backups is a major priority for the pgBackRest project but we also strive to balance this goal with backup and restore performance.
+The file bundling and block incremental backup features improve backup and, in many cases, restore performance while also saving space in the repository.

+In this blog we will provide working examples to help you get started with these exciting features.

+#### File bundling
+* combines smaller files together
+* improves speed on object stores like S3, Azure, GCS

+#### Block incremental backup
+* saves space by storing only changed file parts
+* improves efficiency of delta restore

+## Sample repository set up

 To demonstrate these features we will create two repositories.
-The first repository will use defaults and the second will have file bundling and block incremental backup enabled.
+The first repository will use defaults.
+The second will have file bundling and block incremental backup enabled.

 Configure both repositories:
 ```